 Jeffrey B. Blumberg, a senior scientist and a professor of nutrition made remarkable statements following his research results.
-He said, “We found that three ounces of dark chocolate per day over several weeks reduced blood pressure in patients with essential hypertension (the common type of blood pressure that is raised for no apparent reason) and also seemed to provide a benefit on their insulin sensitivity.
+He said, “We found that three ounces of dark chocolate per day over several weeks reduced blood pressure in patients with essential hypertension (the common type that rises for no apparent reason) and also seemed to provide a benefit on their insulin sensitivity.

 The test he had carried out comprised of 10 women and 10 men diagnosed with high blood pressure, who were not taking any kind of medication for it.
 They were to given chocolate to eat for 15 days, and were divided into 2 groups of 10, with 5 men and 5 women in each group.

 In one group, each person was given 3.5 oz. of dark chocolate to eat each day for 15 days, while the other group ate white.
-They stopped the chocolate eating for a week, then they resumed with the first group changing to white chocolate, while the other had dark.
+They then stopped eating it for a week, then they resumed with the first group changing to white, while the other had dark.

-His findings on this chocolate and blood pressure reduction test concluded that in the 15 days that each group ate the dark chocolate containing flavanoids, their systolic blood pressure dropped by 11.9 mm Hg, and their diastolic 8.5 mm Hg.
+His findings on this test concluded that in the 15 days that each group ate the dark chocolate containing flavanoids, their systolic pressure dropped by 11.9 mm Hg, and their diastolic 8.5 mm Hg.
 Both groups never saw any changes in their systolic and diastolic readings when they were eating the white chocolate, which contains no flavanoids.

 Blumberg commented on these findings by saying, “Dark chocolate can be included as part of a healthful diet in patients who have hypertension.”

-Another professor, Dr. David L. Katz, a clinical professor of public health and director of the prevention research centre at Yale University School of Medicine agreed with the results on chocolate and blood pressure reduction.
+Another professor, Dr. David L. Katz, a clinical professor of public health and director of the prevention research center at Yale University School of Medicine agreed with these results.
 He went on to extensively research the subject further.

 Things were looking good!
 What did he conclude?